Ontology: Being

 The scope of ontology covers diverse entities, including everyday objects, living beings, celestial bodies, ideas, numbers, and fictional creatures.

-Being, or existence, is the main topic of ontology.
+Being, or existence, (Note: The terms being and existence are typically used as synonyms, but some philosophers distinguish them.
+For example, Alexius Meinong holds that all entities have being but not all have existence, meaning that being includes non-existent entities.) is the main topic of ontology.
 It is one of the most general and fundamental concepts, encompassing all of reality and every entity within it.
 (Note: When used as a countable noun, a being is the same as an entity.)
 In its broadest sense, being only contrasts with non-being or nothingness.
 It is controversial whether a more substantial analysis of the concept or meaning of being is possible.
 One proposal understands being as a property possessed by every entity.
 Critics argue that a thing without being cannot have properties.
 This means that properties presuppose being and cannot explain it.
 Another suggestion is that all beings share a set of essential features.
 According to the Eleatic principle, "power is the mark of being", meaning that only entities with causal influence truly exist.
 A controversial proposal by philosopher George Berkeley suggests that all existence is mental.
 He expressed this immaterialism in his slogan "to be is to be perceived".

 Depending on the context, the term being is sometimes used with a more limited meaning to refer only to certain aspects of reality.
 In one sense, being is unchanging and permanent, in contrast to becoming, which implies change.
 Another contrast is between being, as what truly exists, and phenomena, as what appears to exist.
 In some contexts, being expresses the fact that something is while essence expresses its qualities or what it is like.

 Ontologists often divide being into fundamental classes or highest kinds, called categories of being.
 Proposed categories include substance, property, relation, state of affairs, and event.
 They can be used to provide systems of categories, which offer a comprehensive inventory of reality in which every entity belongs to exactly one category.
 Some philosophers, like Aristotle, say that entities belonging to different categories exist in distinct ways.
 Others, like John Duns Scotus, insist that there are no differences in the mode of being, meaning that everything exists in the same way.
 A related dispute is whether some entities have a higher degree of being than others, an idea already found in Plato's work.
 The more common view in contemporary philosophy is that a thing either exists or not with no intermediary states or degrees.

 The relation between being and non-being is a frequent topic in ontology.
 Influential issues include the status of nonexistent objects and why there is something rather than nothing.